blakeembrey/dombars/README.md

 ### Unsubscribing

 DOMBars templates automatically unsubscribe listeners when a change happens.
 However, to unsubscribe the root DOM element you need to call the `unsubscribe` method on the returned object.
-This is important since your listeners and helpers would otherwise not know to stop listening for changes, and would result in a fairly substantial memory leak over time.
+This is important since your listeners and helpers would otherwise not know to stop listening for changes and could result in a substantial memory leak over time.

-For custom helpers that need to be unsubscribed, a function is made available to helper functions through the `unsubscribe` method.
-Pass in a function that needs to be called on unsubscription, and when the helper is destroyed the unsubscribe function will be called.
+For custom helpers that need to be unsubscribed, a function is made available to helper functions through the `options.unsubscribe` method in the options.
+Just pass in a function that needs to be called on unsubscription, and when the helper is destroyed the unsubscribe function will be called.

+### Updating Helpers

+Since helpers are just DOM nodes, you can update the returned helper by changing the DOM reference.
+This is great for performance reasons, since you just update the parts of the DOM that need changing.
+Another options is the `options.update` method.
+When called, the helper will re-render itself in place.

 ### Utilities

-DOMBars extends the built-in Handlebars utilities with some additional functionality.
+DOMBars extends the built-in Handlebars utilities with some additional functionality, available under `DOMBars.Utils`.

 #### Utils.uniqueId